- C. E. Smith Anthropology Museum

 The C. E. Smith Museum invites you to join Jalquin/Saclan Ohlone/Bay Miwok elder Ruth Orta and her five-generation, 60+ member extended family as they share details of their tribal, family, and ancestral history.
-Despite more than two centuries of upheaval, suffering, and change since the colonization of their homelands, against all odds the region’s first people continue to bring their cultures forward into the future while living as modern Americans.
+Despite more than two centuries of upheaval, suffering, and change since the colonization of their homelands, against all odds the region’s first people continue to bring their cultures forward into the future.

 - Against All Odds: Native California Stories of Endurance & Continuance - virtual tour

 - 2/27/17 - 6/10/17 - Against All Odds - brochure

 - 8/27/18 - 12/1/21 - Concord campus exhibit flyer

 The C. E. Smith Museum of Anthropology invites you to discover global perceptions of biological and cultural dimensions of diversity and to explore the diverse history of California.

 Designed by students, The Human Mosaic exhibition explores human adaptation, gender, and concepts of race, showcasing the Middle East, Mali, and local Bay Area collections from different cultural periods of California.

 The Woman with 1,000 Faces: From Mythic Matriarch to Modern Mystique

 Discover the shifting roles of women throughout the ages.
 From tales of Amazons to the fairytales of the 1800s, images of women have been woven into our consciousness.
 This exhibition features displays on various roles women have held in society as well as gender, feminism, and beauty.
 Interactive exhibits on women in the media and Celtic goddesses also help visitors delve further into the world of women.
 Genetically it comes down to just 1 different chromosome, but the world of women is so much more than just biological determination.